Spinal muscular atrophy

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-The main characteristics of spinal muscular atrophies (SMA) include progressive muscle weakness and poor muscle tone (hypotonia), which may be present with a variety of conditions.
+The main features of spinal muscular atrophy (SMA) include progressive muscle weakness and poor muscle tone (hypotonia), which may be present in a variety of conditions.
 (For a more detailed explanation of the signs and symptoms of SMA click here.)
-Some symptoms of the following conditions can be similar to the characteristic features of SMA, although they typically have additional features which are not present in SMA.
-Some of them may be considered depending on the age of onset of signs and symptoms as well as other features that are present in affected individuals.
+The following conditions are part of the differential diagnosis for people with symptoms of SMA because they share similar features:

 - Prader-Willi syndrome and other chromosome abnormalities